Riemannian Langevin Algorithm for Solving Semidefinite Programs: Riemannian Langevin Algorithm under LSI

 \begin{theorem} [Gibbs Suboptimality Bound] Let $F$ satisfy \cref{asm:c2} and suppose $d \geq 3$.
 For all $\epsilon \in (0,1]$ and $\delta \in (0,1)$, if we choose

 then, we have that the Gibbs distribution $\nu(x) := \frac{1}{Z} e^{ -\beta F(x) }$ satisfies the following bound

 In other words, samples from $\nu$ find an $\epsilon$-approximate global minimum of $F$ with probability $1-\delta$. \end{theorem} The full proof can be found in \cref{sec:subopt_proof}.
 We observe that dropping logarithmic factors using the notation $\wt{\Omega}(\cdot)$, we can write the condition on $\beta$ as $\beta \geq \wt{\Omega}( \frac{nd}{\epsilon} )$.
-This dependence is likely tight as it matches the case of quadratic objective functions on $\mathbb{R}^{nd}$, where Gibbs distribution is a Gaussian, and the expectated suboptimality is exactly $\frac{nd}{\beta}$.
+This dependence is likely tight as it matches the case of quadratic objective functions on $\mathbb{R}^{nd}$, where Gibbs distribution is a Gaussian, and the expected suboptimality is exactly $\frac{nd}{\beta}$.
 Finally, above results allow us to compute the runtime complexity of the Langevin algorithm to reach an $\epsilon$-global minimum.

 \begin{corollary} [Runtime Complexity] Let $F$ satisfy \cref{asm:c2}, and let $(M,\nu,\Gamma)$ satisfy \cref{asm:lsi}.
 Further let the initialization $\rho_0 \in C^1(M)$, and $d \geq 3$.
-Then for all choices of $\epsilon \in (0,1]$ and $\delta \in (0,1/2)$, we can choose
+Then for all choices of $\epsilon \in (0,1]$ and $\delta \in (0,1)$, we can choose